~The West Texas Historical Association ~

 Welcome to the West Texas Historical Association Web page.
 Please feel free to browse our site and get to know us.
 Our executive and editorial offices are located at Texas Tech University.

 This year's meeting in Odessa has successfully concluded.
 Thanks go to all those who participated in our 2014 meeting, to the Odessa Convention and Visitors Bureau for all their help planning this wonderful meeting, and to the Petroleum Museum for hosting us for our Friday night dinner.
 Our incoming President, Bill O'Neal, regaled us with hilarious stories of his on the road adventures as the State Historian for Texas while our outgoing President, J. Tillapaugh, announced his ongoing dedication to preserving the history of the Permian Basin area by establishing an endowment.
 Both are pictured to the left.

 Bill has written up the meeting in his blog, Lone Star Historian 2, along with numerous images of the presenters and attendees.
 Next year we will be in Amarillo, Texas, from April 9-11, 2015.
 We hope you will join us for another great meeting there!

-A calendar of upcoming events [2014-2015 meetings, call for papers, city celebrations, exhibits to visit, interesting places to check out, and links to related organizations and societies] has been added to the website.
-Also included are links to other historical organizations and research centers.
+A calendar of upcoming events [2014-2015 meetings, workshops, and links to related organizations and societies] is available for your convenience.
 If you have events you would like added to our calendar, please email us.

-On our On the Road pages we offer stories and photographs from the travels of our members to various part of the great state of Texas such as those pictured below:
+On our On the Road pages we offer stories and photographs from the travels of our members to various part of the great state of Texas including: